-A pre-defined update-policy rule can be switched on with the command update-policy local;.
-Switching on this rule in a zone causes named to generate a TSIG session key and place it in a file.
-That key will then be allowed to update the zone, if the update request is sent from local-host.
-By default, the session key is stored in the file /var/run/named/session.key; the key name is "local-ddns" and the key algorithm is HMAC-SHA256.
-These values are configurable with the session-keyfile, session-keyname and session-keyalg options, respectively).

-A client on the local system, if it is run with appropriate permissions, may read the session key from the key file and use the key to sign update requests.
+A pre-defined update-policy rule can be switched on with the command update-policy local; Using this in a zone causes named to generate a TSIG session key when starting up and store it in a file; this key can then be used by local clients to update the zone while named is running.
+By default, the session key is stored in the file /var/run/named/session.key, the key name is "local-ddns", and the key algorithm is HMAC-SHA256.
+These values are configurable with the session-keyfile, session-keyname and session-keyalg options, respectively.
+A client running on the local system, if run with appropriate permissions, may read the session key from the key file and use it to sign update requests.
 The zone's update policy will be set to allow that key to change any record within the zone.
-Assuming the key name is "local-ddns", this policy is:
+Assuming the key name is "local-ddns", this policy is equivalent to:

+'''

 update-policy { grant local-ddns zonesub any; };

+'''

-...with an additional restriction that only clients connecting from the local system will be permitted to send updates.
+...with the additional restriction that only clients connecting from the local system will be permitted to send updates.

-Note that only one session key is generated; all zones configured to use update-policy local will accept the same key.
+Note that only one session key is generated by named; all zones configured to use update-policy local will accept the same key.

-The command nsupdate -l implements this feature, sending requests to localhost and signing them using the key retrieved from the session key file.
+The command nsupdate -1 implements this feature, sending requests to localhost and signing them using the key retrieved from the session key file.